-Charlie and Dan have been best friends and business partners for thirty years; their Manhattan public relations firm is on the verge of a huge business deal with a Japanese company.
-With two weeks to sew up the contract, Dan gets a surprise: a woman he married on a drunken impulse nearly nine years before (annulled the next day) shows up to tell him he's the father of her twins, now seven, and she'll be in jail for 14 days for a political protest.
-Dan volunteers to keep the tykes, although he's up tight and clueless.
+Charlie and Dan have been best friends and business partners for thirty years and their Manhattan public relations firm is on the verge of a huge business deal with a Japanese company.
+With two weeks to sew up the contract, Dan gets a surprise; a woman he married on a drunken impulse nearly nine years before (annulled the next day) shows up to tell him he's the father of her twins, now seven, and she'll be in jail for 14 days for a political protest.
+Dan volunteers to keep the tykes, although he's uptight and clueless.
 With Charlie's help is there any way they can be dad and uncle, meet the kids' expectations, and still land the account?Written by

 Under license from Universal Music Enterprises See more »

 12 of 24 people found this review helpful.